leanjs/leanjs/packages/core/README.md

 The LeanJS `runtime` enables composable apps to share some state or to define APIs that share the same execution context, in a controlled manner.
 This keeps your composable apps performant and maintainable.
 By default nothing is shared.
 You can read more about [the why of this package in this post](https://alexlobera.com/sharing-state-in-micro-frontends-at-runtime/).

-The `runtime` is created in two steps: 1) `configureRuntime` and 2) `createRuntime`:
+The `runtime` is created in two steps:

-### `configureRuntime`
+1. **`configureRuntime`**.
 In a distributed architecture there are many contexts where a `runtime` could be created.
 For instance, each composable app will create a `runtime` when they run in isolation.
 However, when composable apps are composed into a single app, only one `runtime` will be created and shared across all of them.
 The `runtime` can be created in more than one place but the configuration of it should be consistent across contexts.

-### `createRuntime`
+2. **`createRuntime`**.
 Invoking `configureRuntime` returns a function called `createRuntime` which creates a `runtime` when invoked. `createRuntime` is not a singleton so you are responsible for not calling `createRuntime` more than once in a given execution context.
 In other words, call `createRuntime` only once in your host app.

 There are two types of things that you can share in this `runtime`: